 How to Check Out the Job Market

-1. Figure Out What You Want to Do.
 Do you want a job in the same industry or are you looking for a change?
 Would you like a similar position to the one you have or are you considering a different role?
 Do you have the skills you need to be competitive if you’re making a change?
 If you’re thinking about a career switch, use these free career quizzes to generate some ideas.
 Once you have a list of options, you’ll be able to determine how easy it will be to find a new job in that field.

-3. Find Out What You’re Worth.
 There are free salary calculators you can use to determine how much you are worth in today’s marketplace.
 Input your job title, company, location, education, and experience to get customized estimates of your salary potential.
 Also use advanced search options on job sites to search by salary and job title to see if the results match your estimates and expectations.

-4. Check Out Job Listings.
 Once you know what you want to do, and how much you want to make, you can use the advanced search options to find job listings.
 Search by job title, experience, education, location, salary range, type of position, and more criteria to narrow down your options.

-5. Start Networking.
 Networking can help you learn more about the job market, and it can help you get hired.
 It can also help you find out more about possible career options, get the inside scoop on companies and jobs, and connect with people who can boost your career.
 If you haven’t built a robust career network, now is the time to get started on getting one in place.

 Next: Start the Application Process

-2. Create a Cover Letter.
 Once you’ve written your first cover letter, you will be able to update and edit it to highlight your qualifications that are a match for the jobs for which you’re applying.
 It will be easy to customize it each time you apply.

-3. Make a Match.
 Before you put in an application, take the time to match your qualifications to the job.
 If you don’t have all the qualifications listed in the job posting, consider whether it’s worth your time applying.
 If there’s a strong applicant pool, you probably won’t be considered if you are short on job requirements.

-6. Keep Applying for Jobs.
 Don’t slow down when you start getting emails or calls for interviews.
 You won’t know which jobs will result in job offers, so continue to move ahead with your job search until you have a job offer, you’ve accepted it, and it’s been confirmed by the employer.